jxnblk/mdx-deck/README.md

 ### Imports

-To import components, use ES import syntax separated with empty lines from any markdown or JSX syntax.
+To import components, use ES import syntax separated with empty lines between any markdown or JSX syntax.

 ```mdx
 import { Box } from 'grid-styled'